 Copper – 25 year old Appendix Quarter Horse.
 He was an former hack horse from a riding barn, and is very sweet.
-He is looking for a great low key home, and would be suitable for some occasional trail riding.
+He was adopted to a great home, and would be suitable for some occasional trail riding.
 He is great for the vet and farrier.

 Luke – came from upstate NY, where he lived in a herd situation.
 He is not a dominant horse and arrived thin, covered in bite marks, with a case of thrush.
 With a quiet environment and an appropriate companion, he bounced back nicely.
 Our volunteer providing care fell in love with this handsome guy, and adopted him.